Overview

 • Reports for February use $26.00 after the value is approved.

-Point-in-time summary
+Point-in-time summaries

-An effective-date summary asks, "What annualized run rate is true on this date?"
+A point-in-time summary asks, "What annualized run rate is true on this date?"

 Example: